MNZaidan/scrcpy-automation/README.md

 1. Download and install scrcpy.
 2. Download and install Android Platform Tools (This shouldn't be necessary if you have installed scrcpy properly).
 3. Download and install FFmpeg (optional for MP4 remuxing).
-4. Add the installation directories for scrcpy, ADB, and FFmpeg to your [system's PATH environment variable.](https://windowsloop.com/how-to-add-to-windows-path/)
+4. Add the installation directories for scrcpy, ADB, and FFmpeg to your [system's PATH environment variable.](https://windowsloop.com/how-to-add-to-windows-path/).

 ### 2. Script Installation

-1. Download the `scrcpy-automation.ps1` script and/or the pre-made `scrcpy-config.json` through the [releases page](https://github.com/MNZaidan/scrcpy-automation/releases/latest).
+1. Download the `scrcpy-automation.ps1` script and/or the pre-made `scrcpy-config.json` from the [releases page](https://github.com/MNZaidan/scrcpy-automation/releases/latest).
-2. Make a new directory for the script and place the downloaded files there.
+2. Create a new directory for the script and place the downloaded files there.
-3. Navigate to the script directory and run using Powershell 7 with your favorite terminal:
+3. Navigate to the script directory and run it using Powershell 7 in your favorite terminal:

    ```powershell
    .\scrcpy-automation.ps1